Spotlight on Highline College

 Another prominent demographic is the career-changers.
 Many of these are switching to a technology career from a non-tech job.
 Often, they plan to leave positions that paid little and lacked advancement opportunities.
 Cybersecurity promises better wages from the start and offers a plethora of exciting roles.

-High school students pursuing technical careers also join the cyber program at Highline, bringing youthful energy and the mind-blowing perspectives of Generation Z.
+High school students pursuing technical careers also join the cyber program at Highline, bringing youthful energy and the mind-blowing perspectives of Generation Alpha.

 Highline brings these students up to speed rapidly using Washington's Integrated Basic Education and Skills Training Program (I-BEST).
 This model quickly teaches students technical literacy and college-readiness skills by infusing some of the entry-level courses with lectures from the more advanced classes.
 With this team-teaching approach, instructors collaborate and plan blended learning opportunities where early students can start soaking in the “language” of tech.